Dictatorship of Juan Vicente Gómez: Presidency of Juan Bautista Pérez and Constitutions of 1929 and 1931

+Juan Bautista Pérez was appointed president on May 30, 1929.

 Judicial policy

+Gómez established a judiciary completely servile to his government and to himself.

+On July 24, 1925, Gómez offered a political amnesty that allowed the repatriation of some 20,000 exiles from Colombia.
+Two years later, a general amnesty was approved, but the protests initiated by the Generation of '28 led the regime to resume repressive measures.

 Judge Abreu was imprisoned for upholding a 15-year prison sentence against Eustoquio Gómez, the dictator's cousin, after Gómez was convicted of murdering Governor Luis Mata Illas.